williaz/TechRefresher/AWS.md

 - suport record types
   - A(address record)
   - AAAA(IPv6)
-  - CNAME(canonical)
+  - CNAME(canonical for subdomain only)
-- use Alias record for zone apex
+- use Alias record for zone apex(for both domain and subdomain)
 - health check
 - routing policy
   - Weighted round robin: A/B testing